1946 Alabama Crimson Tide football team: Furman

 To open the 1946 season, the Crimson Tide played the Furman Purple Hurricane, who fielded their first team since the 1942 season, on a Friday night at Legion Field.
 Against the Purple Hurricane, Alabama won 26–7 before a crowd of 25,000 in Birmingham.
 In the first quarter, Alabama took a 6–0 lead after Norwood Hodges intercepted a Skeeter Coyle pass and returned it 27-yards for a touchdown.
 On the kickoff that ensued, Charlie Truluck returned it 95-yards to give Furman a 7–6 lead.
 The Crimson Tide responded with a pair of second-quarter touchdowns to take a 19–7 halftime lead.
 The first came on a 29-yard Harry Gilmer pass to Ted Cook and the second on a six-yard Johnny August run.
 Alabama then scored their final points of the game in the third quarter on a 15-yard Gilmer run.
-The victory improved Alabama's all-time record against Furman to 2–0.